demisto/content/Packs/DevSecOps/Integrations/GitLab/README.md

-An Integration with GitLab
+An integration with GitLab.
-This integration was integrated and tested with version v4.0 of GitLab API
+This integration was integrated and tested with version v4.0 of GitLab API.
 ## Configure GitLab Integration on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.